Published: July 1, 2003

 The area of a circle

-Figure 1 Calculating the area of a circle
+The formula in Figure 1 tells us that the area of a circle is equal to

 (As is the case in programming, Figure 1 uses an asterisk (*) to indicate multiplication, as opposed to the use of an "x" or a dot that you probably used in your algebra class.)